LorenzSchueler/dist-iter/README.md

 ## How do I use this library?

 1. Annotate your `main` function with `#[dist_iter::main]`
-2. replace those adapters which should be executed in parallel with their `dist_*` equivalent and wrap the closure with the appropriate macro
+2. Replace those adapters which should be executed in parallel with their `dist_*` equivalent and wrap the closure with the appropriate macro
-3. make sure only a single thread calls methods from `DistIterator`
+3. Make sure only a single thread calls methods from `DistIterator`
+4. The items which are sent must implement `mpi::traits::Equivalence`. `Equivalence` is already implemented for all integer and floating point types and for bool.
+You can derive `Equivalence` for your own structs if all fields implement `Equivalence`.
+    ```rs
+    use mpi::traits::Equivalence;

+    #[derive(Equivalence)]
+    struct MyCustomType {
+        x: i32,
+        y: i32,
+    }
+    ```

 ## How does this work internally?